Huhngoku/ADVOCATE/README.md

 A receive on a closed channel does not cause a panic, but returns a default value.
 It can therefor be a desired behavior.
 For this reason it is only considered a warning (in terminal orange, can be silenced with -w).

+If `-x` is not set, the analyzer will also write a rewritten trace for all bugs, where a replay is possible/implemented.
+The rewritten trace can be found in the `/rewritten_trace_1`, `/rewritten_trace_2`, ...  foldes.

 ## Trace Replay
 The trace replay reruns a given program as given in the recorded trace.
 Please be aware,